Agent Skills

 Step 4.
 Create a policy

-POST /api/sdk/policies and returns the policy ID.
+POST /api/policies with your admin SDK key and returns the policy ID.
 Verify:

 Step 5.
 Request a payment

-Once that workflow approves the payment, the agent confirms the onchain transfer back to Conto with
+sending funds.
+The agent then confirms the onchain transfer back to Conto with the final txHash.

 Step 6.
 Transfer onchain